-For many of us, how we hold our baby and position their bottle isn’t something we give much thought to, (especially during those exhausting night feeds) but did you know that it’s critically important we get it right?
+For many of us, how we hold our baby and position their bottle isn’t something we give much thought to, but did you know that it’s important we get it right?
 Whilst many parents have little trouble bottle feeding, there are a few small things that will make the experience better for you and your baby.
-Minbie is dedicated to helping your baby feed as safely and productively as possible using their instinctive technique, so when you offer your little one a bottle using these tips, you can be sure you’re both benefitting from a first class feeding experience that will protect your precious breastfeeding bond.
+Minbie is dedicated to helping to protect breastfeeding when a bottle is introduced.
+And, for babies that can't be breastfed, to provide with the Minbie the instinctive breastfeeding technique that supports their immature digestive system and natural development.
+When you offer your little one a bottle using these tips, you can be sure you’re both benefitting from a first class feeding experience that will protect your precious breastfeeding bond.

 Engaging with your baby whilst they’re feeding, holding them close and helping them feel secure, just as when you’re nursing, all go toward creating a wonderful feeding experience that ensures your little one is calm.
 So, here are some tips on mastering the very best hold when feeding your baby.

 How to hold your newborn baby for bottle feeding

 It’s important to remember that new babies are just beginning to learn how to feed.
 Yes instinct gives them a good understanding of the process however it’s still essential that you take charge and gently guide them making sure you can see your baby’s mouth and the bottle at all times.
 Eye contact and being able to clearly see the nipple in bub's mouth makes it easier for you to be sure that they’re latched properly and that there’s always milk in the nipple.
 Keeping a close eye on your baby whilst they are feeding also allows you to immediately pick up on any signs of distress.